astizm/glowSkin/README.md

 Type-on-Strap
 ├── _includes	               # theme includes
 ├── _layouts                   # theme layouts (see below for details)
-├── _portfolio	               # collection of article to be populated in the portfolio page ├── _posts                     # Blog posts
+├── _products	               # collection of article to be populated in the products page ├── _posts                     # Blog posts
 ├── _sass                      # Sass partials
 ├── assets